 If you can answer “yes” to any of these questions, online learning might help.

-As you work through online courses, you learn to trust yourself as an accountability partner.
-You’re completing a goal because you want to gain benefits from it and because you’ve set yourself up for success.
+As you work through online courses, you learn to hold yourself accountable.
+You’re completing a goal because you want to gain benefits.
+YOU are responsible for your success.

 Online courses aren’t all about high-level academia.
-In fact, many of them revolve around personal interests that build out students’ personal lives.
+In fact, many of them revolve around personal interests and hobbies.

 You could learn a new language or how to play the piano.
 You might discover your crafty side during a scrapbooking e-course or discover your inner shutterbug with a photography course.